microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewstage-stop.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Stop a currently active [accessReviewStage](../resources/accessReviewStage.md).
-After the access review stage stops, the instance status will be in `Completed` status, the reviewers can no longer give input.
-If there are other stages depend on the completed stage, new stage will be created.
+After the access review stage stops, the stage status will be in `Completed` status and the reviewers can no longer give input.
+If there are other stages depend on the completed stage, the next stage will be created.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).